OpenFn/blog/_posts/2020-06-01-myagro-4-years-later.md

 title: 'Enabling Scale at myAgro, 4 Years Later'
 author: leilei
 categories:
-  [agriculture, scale, automation, commcare, salesforce, telerivet, sms]
+  [agriculture, scale, automation, commcare, salesforce, telerivet, sms, supply chain]
 image: assets/images/farmers.jpg
 featured: true
 ---

-_OpenFn is helping small-scale farmers break the cycle of poverty with an automated savings & supply chain system.Small-scale farmers are feeding the world, but a majority of them are in an endless cycle of poverty and lack access to traditional banks and financing._
+_OpenFn is helping small-scale farmers break the cycle of poverty with an automated savings & supply chain system.
+Small-scale farmers are feeding the world, but a majority of them are in an endless cycle of poverty and lack access to traditional banks and financing._

 ### Here's the overview.